 Sharon is a specialist EU and UK competition lawyer based in London.
 Having also spent time working in Brussels, she has experience of working on all aspects of EU and UK competition law including behavioural antitrust investigations, competition litigation, sector-wide market inquiries and global M&A.

-As a leading member of the firm’s TMT and Digital practice, Sharon has particular experience in advising global technology, digital platform, healthcare and financial services infrastructure clients on contentious and non-contentious matters before the European Commission, the UK Competition and Markets Authority and the English High Court: particularly matters with a focus on data, innovation and/or the intersection of competition law with intellectual property law.
+Sharon has particular experience in advising global technology, digital platform, healthcare and financial services infrastructure clients on contentious and non-contentious matters before the European Commission, the UK Competition and Markets Authority and the English High Court.

-She has also served as a Visiting Lecturer at Kings College London for the LLM Advanced Competition and Patent Law module, focusing in particular on FRAND SEP technology licensing; and has co-authored a chapter in the fourth edition of Garzaniti et al, Electronic Communications, Audiovisual Services and the Internet - EU Competition Law and Regulation.
+She has served as a Visiting Lecturer at Kings College London on the intersection of competition and intellectual property law in relation to FRAND SEP technology licensing; and is the co-author of the Article 102 chapter in the fourth edition of Garzaniti et al, Electronic Communications, Audiovisual Services and the Internet - EU Competition Law and Regulation.

 Hellman & Friedman on successfully obtaining merger control approval from the European Commission in relation to its acquisition of payments businesses Nets and Concardis.